 This mode is useful when taking pictures of food.

-- Macro mode ( \hfigure 34) is enabled and the camera automatically zooms to the closest position at which it can focus. - The closest possible shooting distance may vary according to zoom position.
-The camera can focus on the subject at a distance of 2 cm (0.8 in.) at the zoom position at which and
+- Macro mode (III 33) is enabled and the camera automatically zooms to the closest position at which it can focus. - The closest distance at which the camera can focus varies depending on the zoom position.